ahessl/ERA_analysis/Readme.md

   - Rotate questions
     * Will values always be < 181?: (I notice that all climate data sets I looked at had 0-359 for lon.
 It seems that the if/else is not working because of the label calling for longitude is sometimes "lon", sometimes "longitude" etc, I replaced with getvar, but still not working!

-6. ExtractTS
+### 6. ExtractTS
   * A way to do it, some data wrangling behind the scenes will be required and might be very messy to begin with.

-  *Needs*
+#### *Needs*
-    --Nothing going yet, idea is to interactively select grid box from plots to extract a mean time series of months that can be sent to treeclim for monthly analysis. identifyRaster to get the extent
-    gbox <- extent (140, 150, -42, -40)
-    gbox_m <- extract(raster, gbox, fun="mean", method="simple")
+   - Nothing going yet, idea is to interactively select grid box from plots to extract a mean time series of months that can be sent to treeclim for monthly analysis. identifyRaster to get the extent gbox <- extent (140, 150, -42, -40) gbox_m <- extract(raster, gbox, fun="mean", method="simple")